Sero1000/SudokuSolver/README.md

 One of the fastest algorithms of solving the exact cover problem is Knuth's Algorithm X(https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X)
 The DLX data structure files are in DLX folder(duh).

-To build the program just run
+To build the program just run qmake SudokuSolver.pro then make -f Makefile
-  qmake SudokuSolver.pro
-   make -f Makefile